 Property Management Response

-Management took one week to provide the resident with a written answer.
-The finding was that “the fan coil unit ruptured due to freezing, which was caused by your balcony door being left open by your tenants and the outside temperature at the time was -20 which caused the water pipe to freeze.”
+Management took a few days to provide the resident with a written answer.
+The finding was that “the fan coil unit ruptured due to freezing, which was caused by your balcony door being left open by your tenants.
+The outside freezing temperature caused the coil to freeze.”

 Collection of Payment Notice

-At this point, the letter goes on and the condo management is asking “the landlord to pay $442.11 plus HST for 2.5 Hours of The Emergency Service Call For Fan Coil Unit Flood” for the investigation process plus $10,000 in damage costs for the insurance deductible.
+At this point, the letter goes on, and the condo management is asking “the landlord to pay $442.11 plus HST for 2.5 Hours of The Emergency Service Call for the investigation process plus $10,000 in damage costs for the insurance deductible.

 Leaving the balcony door open on a freezing day can quickly drop the temperature inside the condominium units.
-Due to limited and compact space in most modern condominiums, some fan coil units are installed near the balcony doors in which they can easily be exposed to freezing temperatures inside your unit.
+Due to limited and compact space in most modern condominiums, some fan coil units are installed near windows & balcony doors, which can easily be exposed to freezing temperatures inside your unit.

 In condos, there is cold and hot water flow across the common element plumbing system of the building throughout 365 days of the year.
 These pipes carry hot and cold water from mechanical rooms branching off to each unit’s fan coils to supply heating and cooling.
-Freezing water can cause leaks inside the coil and water copper piping connected to the units.
+Freezing water can cause leaks inside the loop and water copper piping connected to the coils.